 • My Dolica Proline Tripod is cheap, but it gets the job done, it’s light weight and folds up pretty small.
 I use it for all of my light painting.

-• The orange flashlight is from walmart and it works great for running around at night, light painting or just finding your gear in dark places!
+• The orange flashlight is from walmart and it works great for running around at night, light painting (guide) or just finding your gear in dark places!

 • Think Tank Battery Holders and Think Tank Pixel Pocket Rocket SD card holders are simply the best!